ansible-middleware/keycloak/README.md

 ### Choosing between Red Hat products and upstream (Keycloak) project

-The roles supports installing Keycloak or Red Hat Single Sign-On in following ways
+The roles supports installing Keycloak or Red Hat Single Sign-On in the following ways

 #### Install upstream from remote source